 The mobile phone wallet has been designed to be incredibly user-friendly.
-Of course, when something is designed to be convenient, it is rarely designed to be secure.
+Of course, when something is designed to be convenient, it is rarely secure.
 This is the case with the application.
 Malware can easily infect devices running the Electroneum app wallet.
-This could be very costly.

 The small amount of currency that the Electroneum app wallet will be able to mine could offset the price of a phone bill every month.

-If you know exactly what you’re doing, it will be one of the most secure cryptocurrency wallets around.
-If you accidentally set up one using a machine contaminated with malware, your wallet will not be secure at all.
+However, it's crucial to mention that if you accidentally set up one using a machine that's infected with malware, your wallet will not be secure at all.
 How far you want to take the security precautions will depend on just how much Electroneum you are storing on the paper wallet.

 How Good Is the Electroneum Wallet?

-Each ETN wallet has different features and perks.
-I’ve included the advantages and disadvantages below:
+Each ETN wallet comes with different quirks and perks.
+I’ve included all the information below.

 Electroneum Wallet: Security Overview

-The two types of Electroneum wallets both offer different levels of security.
-There are also ways of increasing and reducing the security of both different wallets.
-In general, the Electroneum paper wallet will offer the highest level of security.
-The Electroneum app wallet offers a more convenient way of using Electroneum but this convenience comes at a cost.
+Electroneum wallets offer different levels of security.
+In general, the Electroneum paper wallet will offer the highest level of security, however, the Electroneum app wallet offers a more convenient way of using Electroneum but this convenience comes at a cost.
 That cost is its security.

-Let’s first look at how to increase the security of the Electroneum wallet app.
-Of course, doing the opposite of these pointers will reduce the security of your Electroneum app:
+Let’s first look at how to increase the security of the Electroneum wallet app: